Biden warns of 'unconstitutional chaos' due to Texas abortion ban | Politics

 "Presented with an application to enjoin a flagrantly unconstitutional law engineered to prohibit women from exercising their constitutional rights and evade judicial scrutiny, a majority of justices have opted to bury their heads in the sand."
 In an unsigned explanation, the court's majority said the decision was "not based on any conclusion about the constitutionality of Texas's law" and allowed legal challenges to proceed.

 A majority of Americans believe abortion should be legal in the United States, according to Reuters/Ipsos polling.
-Some 52% said it should be legal in most or all cases, with just 36% saying it should be illegal in most or all cases.
+In a June survey https://www.reuters.com/world/us/plurality-americans-would-strike-down-mississippi-abortion-ban-2021-06-24, some 52% said it should be legal in most or all cases, with just 36% saying it should be illegal in most or all cases.
 The Republican president of Florida's state Senate, Wilton Simpson, told local station WFLY-TV on Thursday that he planned to follow Texas' lead and bring up a similar abortion ban in the body's next session.

 Biden, a Roman Catholic who has shifted to the left on abortion in recent years to be more in line with his party, said the White House would look at what steps the Department of Health and Human Services and the Department of Justice can take to respond to the Texas law.
 The Office of the White House Counsel and Biden's Gender Policy Council will also review the matter.
 POLARIZING ISSUE